edutap-eu/documentation/source/architecture/core/semantic-pass-api.md

 #### Apple

 The differentiation into Pass Class and Pass Object as its done as Google is not relevant.
-Apple follows a different approach to habdle passes.
+Apple follows a different approach to handle passes.
 Apple contains only passes stored in a `*.pkpass` file which is a .zip file with checksums and a manifest signed by certificates to make it manipulation-safe.

 However, to work efficiently with passes, internally at eduTAP we decided to introduce pass templates to distinguish between them and and passes as well.